SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Alder’s standard package includes:

-If you live in a small home, this will likely get you where you need to be.
-You might require a few more sensors here and there, or maybe an additional indoor security camera3 but again, your sales rep will help you price all that out.
-If this is about the size of the package you select, you should probably expect to pay around $45 to $50 when all is said and done.
+If you live in a pretty small place, this package will likely get you what you need.
+You might need a few more sensors here or there — maybe an additional camera or two2, but your sales rep should be able to help you price all of this out.
+If you go with this size package, you’re probably going to be paying around $50 per month when all is said and done.

 Comparing Alder to basic systems like Ring Alarm is like comparing apples to oranges.
 Alder offers more advanced features and lightning-fast monitoring.
 Also, unlike these other brands, you won’t have to pay upfront fees with Alder.
 Finally, the whole point of a home security system is to secure your home — and from our experience, Alder simply does it better.